cristianoc/arc-agi-2-abstraction-dataset/README.md

 ## Contributing

 Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:

+- Adding new tasks and abstractions
+- Repository structure and naming conventions
+- Running consistency checks
+- Code quality guidelines
+- Pull request process

-Please feel free to submit issues, feature requests, or pull requests.
+Please feel free to submit issues, feature requests, or pull requests following the guidelines in CONTRIBUTING.md.

 ## Acknowledgments